csstools/postcss-plugins/packages/css-parser-algorithms/docs/css-parser-algorithms.simpleblocknode.normalize.md

 ## SimpleBlockNode.normalize() method

-Normalize the current Simple Block: - if the "endToken" is EOF, replace with the mirror token of the "startToken"
+Normalize the current simple block 1. if the "endToken" is EOF, replace with the mirror token of the "startToken"

 **Signature:**